keithbuhler/keithbuhler.github.io/index.md

 *For other uses, see [Keith Buhler (disambiguation)](/disambiguation)*
 <img src="/images/keith-josiah.jpg" alt="Keith and son" hspace="30px" align="right" width="50%">

-My wife and I both hail from Southern California, so going to school in Kentucky is our first time living out of the country.
+My wife and I both hail from Orange County, California, so going to school in Kentucky is our first time living out of the country.

 We're also raising two toddlers, so I truly appreciate sleep.